African Wildlife Photography

 Some of the photos included in this article are taken within the confines of special animal sanctuaries where you have more time to plan your photograph and capture your subject whereas in the wild, the window of opportunity definitely diminishes.
 The caption under each of the images in this article includes the location where the image was taken.

 Our wild, privately-owned Klaserie bush camp

-As well as visiting the sanctuaries, we have been so fortunate to live by ourselves in a bush camp deep within Klaserie Private Game Reserve for 6 weeks.
+As well as visiting the sanctuaries, we have been fortunate to live by ourselves in a bush camp deep within Klaserie Private Game Reserve for 6 weeks.
 Klaserie forms a part of the Greater Kruger area.
-Immersing ourselves in bush life, learning bushcraft and being surrounded by these wild animals has given us both respect and a much better understanding of the habits of these wild animals.
+Immersing ourselves in bush life, learning bushcraft and being surrounded by these wild animals of Kruger has given us both respect and a much better understanding of the habits of these wild animals.